Simplified active substances

 - it has neurotoxic or immunotoxic properties

-- a level of concern equivalent to that described in points 1 to 3 can be reasonably demonstrated based on reliable information
+- a level of concern equivalent to that described in any of the above points can be reasonably demonstrated based on reliable information

 How to Apply

 Only the application form should be submitted by email.
-All other relevant documentation / data must be submitted via the HSE Secure File Sharing Service, including:
+All other relevant documentation and data must be submitted via the HSE Secure File Sharing Service.

 - evidence to show that the substance fits within the relevant category